LijahTheDev/The-Venue/README.md

 ## Deployment 📢
-After following the previous installation steps up above,<br> you can run the following command to have a optimized production version of the project where you can put the project on a host of your choice.
+After following the previous installation steps up above,<br> you can run the following command to have an optimized production version of the project where you can put the project on a host of your choice.
 ```
 npm run build
 ```
-This commands builds the app for production to the `build` folder.<br>
+This command builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>